evahteri/Path-Finder/README.md

 ### Installation

-Download this project on your computer and run these commands
+Download this project on your computer and run these commands.
+Note!
+If you download the app as a ZIP -file, make sure that, after extraction, you name the parent folder "Path_Finder".
+Unless it is not named that, the app will not find the map files.

 #### Install dependencies